dennishylau/msbd6000m_a1/README.md

 Consider the discrete-time asset allocation example in section 8.4 of Rao and Jelvis.
 Suppose the single-time-step return of the risky asset as Y_t=a, prob = p, and b, prob = (1 - p).
 Suppose that T=10, use the TD method to find the Q function, and hence the optimal strategy.

+## Key Assumptions

+1. Instead of what is specified in section 8.4 of Rao and Jelvis, which states that the reward distribution after each time step follows a normal distribution, in this assignment the reward follows a bernoulli distribution, where there can only be 2 possible rewards, `a` or `b`.

+## Formulation

+- w_0: initial wealth
+- t: discrete time steps
+- w_t: wealth accumulated over t
+- x_t: amount invested in risky asset at t
+- w_t - x_t: amount invested in risk-free asset at t
+- r: time-independent risk-free rate
+- gamma: return discount rate

 ## Objective

+- Maximize

 ## How to run